plukacs/lab-governance/README.md

 - Making minimum €25000 / month / 3.5 FTE
 - keeping contact and communicating with the client (first point of contact)
 - handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
-- notifying sales if upsell or conflict resolution is needed
+- Notifying sales if upsell or conflict resolution is needed
--
+- Define bug priorities.
+Highest prio bug should mean, that fixing it becomes the number one team priority above any other activities.
+- Have someone on call 24/7, available to the client within 15 min of notice in office hours and 4 hours outside of office hours.

 ### Element22 - David Judik
 Purpose:
 - satisfied Merlin and William

 Accountabilities:
+- Define bug priorities.
+Highest prio bug should mean, that fixing it becomes the number one team priority above any other activities.
+- Have someone on call 24/7, available to the client within 15 min of notice in office hours and 4 hours outside of office hours.

 Domains: